aredshaw/aaronkredshaw/content/blog/experience-is-king.md

 Another time, I will discuss creating your own work samples that could land you a job.
 But that will be when I talk about portfolios.
 For now, consider getting some experience with a startup or nonprofit.
 If you have the skills or experience to tackle an open source project, then go ahead with that route.

-If you have any other ideas for getting experience in technical writing, feel free to leave a comment.